opencdms-project/project-advisory-team/README.md

 Unsure how to get involved?
 Get in touch by emailing support@opencdms.org

 ---
-Adminstration issues related to the high-level management of the OpenCDMS Project may also be discussed within the OpenWIS Association's [openwis-documentation](https://github.com/OpenWIS/openwis-documentation/issues?q=OpenCDMS) repository and may be reflected in their [risk register](https://github.com/OpenWIS/openwis-documentation/projects/4).
+Adminstration issues related to the high-level management of the OpenCDMS Project may also be discussed within the OpenWIS Association's [openwis-documentation](https://github.com/OpenWIS/openwis-documentation/issues?q=OpenCDMS) repository and may be reflected in their [risk register](https://github.com/OpenWIS/openwis-documentation/projects/4) (e.g. [#591](https://github.com/OpenWIS/openwis-documentation/issues/591)).